Business Models

 How to be your own boss

 1. Start a franchise.
-Buying into a franchise gives you a proven business model for profitability to follow as you start your own business.
-The franchise is going to provide extensive training, support, and guidance on how to operate your business and be successful.
+Franchises offer proven business model for profitability to follow as you start your own business.
+The franchise agreement is going to provide extensive training, online courses support, and guidance on how to operate your business and be successful.
+There are retail, small office, light industrial and home based business options.

 2. Buy an existing franchise.
 There may be an existing franchisee interested in selling their license.
 You still have the benefits of a franchise business, but you will need to understand the owner's reason for selling and how they are valuing the business.
 You’ll be limited to locations willing to sell.